Music Theory and Composition

 - Music Theory Advanced Placement Prep

 The Conservatory offers a two-year course to prepare high school students for the Advanced Placement exam in music theory.
 Students may begin in year two upon completion of an equivalency exam.
 Class focus is on voice-leading, analysis, and advanced harmony.
 At the completion of AP Prep, students will be able to write functionally correct chord progressions in the Classical style; voice-lead complicated progressions involving modal borrowing, tonicizations, and simple modulations to closely related keys; identify and construct simple chromatic pre-dominants; complete significant compositions in standard forms from a supplied beginning; and analyze complicated works from the Classical and Romantic repertoire.
 In addition, there is an aural skills component.
 Two optional practice AP exams, which are graded by Conservatory faculty, will be offered in the second year.
 Please note that the Conservatory does not administer the AP exam; students must take it through their respective school district.
+Materials and optional exam fees are not included.
 Princeton location only.

 *All PDF files require Adobe Reader (free).